Responsible Employer

 Increasing the Proportion of Female Employees

 Studies show that mixed teams are significantly more successful; they produce better ideas and are more flexible in their response to customer requirements.
-In 2022, KION launched a new social media campaign aimed specifically at women.
-As part of this campaign, a trailblazing STILL employee was invited to give an interview to share her own personal experiences and increase female representation across the company.
-STILL also visits trade fairs, schools, and training events to promote the benefits of professions in the industrial and technical sectors and break down the misconception that these jobs are predominantly for men.
+For this reason, STILL also visits trade fairs, schools, and training events to promote the benefits of professions in the industrial and technical sectors and dispel the misconception that these jobs are predominantly for men.
+In 2024, STILL took part in “Mädchenwirtschaft,” a hands-on careers fair in Hamburg aimed at inspiring girls to pursue technical and industrial careers.
+In the wake of this, eight young women will begin their training in technical and industrial professions at the Hamburg site in 2025.

-With this in mind, STILL took part in a vocational training fair in Hamburg in 2023 that aimed to encourage girls to pursue technical and commercial career paths.
-The need to promote the STEM professions as an attractive career option for young women and girls also plays an important role in STILL’s apprentice recruitment work.
-The company offers regular skills seminars for girls aged between 12 and 18, during which the girls work together in small groups to develop solutions to challenges and enjoy a shared sense of achievement.
-They also receive personal feedback designed to boost their confidence and learn about the different technical professions available to them, as well as the training and educational routes into these professions.
+When looking for trainees, it is important for STILL to raise awareness of the STEM field as an attractive career for girls and young women.
+To this end, the company offers regular skills seminars for girls aged between 12 and 18.
+Attendees have the opportunity to work together in small groups to find solutions and complete various tasks, accompanied by constructive individual feedback. and learn about the different technical professions available to them, as well as the training and educational routes into these professions.
 These events are always attended by senior training staff, as well as apprentices and work placement students, who can talk to the girls from a shared perspective.

 In addition, the Group-wide Female Mentoring Program—which promotes the mutual exchange of knowledge and experiences—supports female colleagues who are already in management roles or will be moving into management in the near future.
-Mentees on the program have the opportunity to gain new perspectives and develop both personally and professionally thanks to the personal support and advice of a trusted mentor.
+Mentees on the program have the opportunity to gain new perspectives and develop both personally and professionally aided by personal support and advice from a trusted mentor.

 Accessibility